operator-framework/operator-sdk/doc/user-guide.md

 }
 ```

-After adding new import paths to your operator project, run `dep ensure` in the root of your project directory to fulfill these dependencies.
+After adding new import paths to your operator project, run `go mod vendor` in the root of your project directory to fulfill these dependencies.

 ### Handle Cleanup on Deletion